roshbhatia/opencode.nvim/README.md

 - Inject customizable editor context
 - Auto-reload edited buffers
 - Write and refine prompts quickly with completion, highlight, and normal-mode support
+- Review and manage opencode changes with side-by-side diff and quickfix integration

 ## 🕵️ Context